g-fb/mangareader/README.md

 A manga reader for local files.
 Works with folders and archives.

+# Status

+The application is in maintenance mode, that means only bugfixes will happen.

+From my point of view the application is feature complete, so no more features from me.
+If someone else wants to add a feature they are welcome to submit a PR, but before doing that open an issue to check if the feature is gonna be accepted.

+You can still make feature requests and if it's easy to implement I might add it, just don't expect them to be implemented.

 # Installation

 Easiest way to install is through [flatpak](https://flathub.org/apps/details/com.georgefb.mangareader), flatpaks should work on all distros.